sheffielddevops/sheffielddevops.github.io/speak.md

 # Contact

-If you are intestested in speaking, or want to run an idea past us, then please get in touch with the organisers via twitter [@sheffieldDevops](https://twitter.com/sheffieldDevops).
+If you are intestested in speaking, or want to run an idea past us, then please get in touch with the organisers via email [info@sheffielddevops.org.uk](mailto:info@sheffielddevops.org.uk) or Twitter [@sheffieldDevops](https://twitter.com/sheffieldDevops).